Sarah Montague

-Sarah Anne Louise Montague, Lady Brooke (born 8 February 1966), is a British journalist and presenter of the BBC Radio 4 current affairs programme The World at One.
+Sarah Anne Louise Montague, Lady Brooke (born 8 February 1966), is a British journalist and presenter of the BBC Radio 4 current affairs programme World at One.
 For 18 years, prior to April 2018, she was a regular presenter of another radio programme, Today.

 Early life

 Montague was born to John Montague, a Colonel in the British Army, and Mary (née O'Malley) on Guernsey, a British Crown dependency and one of the Channel Islands.
-After attending Blanchelande College, a local independent school for girls, she read biology at the University of Bristol, gaining a BSc.
+After attending Blanchelande College, a local independent school for girls, she read Biology at the University of Bristol, gaining a BSc.

 Career

 Montague's first occupation was as a stockbroker for County NatWest and then a Eurobond dealer with NatWest Capital Markets in London.
 She then went to work with friend Nick Wheeler the owner of men's clothing retailer Charles Tyrwhitt in London, who specialise in mail order men's shirts.
 Wheeler sacked Montague but the two have remained friends.

 Montague commenced her journalistic career with Channel Television in 1991, on short term two-week contracts.
 She moved back to London as a Freelancer joining Reuters in January 1995 and subsequently became business correspondent for Sky News in January 1996.

-She joined the BBC during October 1997, becoming the first voice on BBC News 24, the BBC’s first rolling news channel on 9 November 1997.
+She joined the BBC during October 1997, becoming the first voice on BBC News 24, the BBC's first rolling news channel on 9 November 1997.
 She also presented Newsnight, Breakfast and BBC News, before joining the Today news programme on BBC Radio 4 in 2002.
 She has also presented HARDtalk on BBC News.
 In December 2008, she hosted BBC World's Nobel Minds in the library of the Royal Palace, Stockholm.
 The 2008 Nobel Prize winners in Physics, Chemistry, Medicine, Economics, and Literature had a round-table discussion on issues of global concern and their own contributions to the world of knowledge.

 On 6 November 2010, Montague broke a strike at the BBC called by the National Union of Journalists (NUJ).
 She and fellow presenter Evan Davis arrived at 3:30 am to present the Today programme, early enough to avoid crossing the picket line.
 On 15 July 2011, she again broke an NUJ strike by presenting Today with Justin Webb.

 In 2013 she was awarded the honorary degree Doctor of Letters by the University of Sussex and in 2015 she was awarded the honorary degree Doctor of Laws from the University of Bristol.